COMBAT

 SUBSISTENCE DAMAGE

-A character can go without food and water for one day without harm, but after that, they will lose 1 Wound and Resilience Point per day from Subsistence Damage.
+A character can go without food and water for one day without harm, but after that, they will lose 1 RP per day from Subsistence Damage.

 A character with a regular food and water supply will heal at a rate of 1 WP and 1 RP per day.